 - The factor is different each year, and depends on your age as of December 31st of that year, and how much longer the IRS expects you to live.
 Also, the table used to look up this factor is different if the spouse of the account holder is the sole beneficiary of the account and is more than 10 years younger than the account holder.

 - Your Required Beginning Date (RBD) is April 1st of the year after the year you turn 70-1/2.
 Therefore, your first RMD can actually be withdrawn up to 3 months late (by April 1 of the following year — note that this is different from other next-year deadlines which are usually April 15th).
 However, keep in mind that if you take advantage of this delay, you'll need to take a second RMD in that year to satisfy the requirement for that year (the one you took by April 1st was for the prior year).
-Also, be sure to use the correct account balance and RMD factor for each distribution in that first year — the one you take before April 1st is based upon the account value on December 31st of two years ago and age 70, the second distribution is based upon the account value on the previous December 31st and age 71.
+Also, be sure to use the correct account balance and RMD factor for each distribution in that first year — the one you take before April 1st is based upon the account value on December 31st of two years ago and your age as of December 31st of last year, the second distribution is based upon the account value on the previous December 31st and age at the end of this year.
 Also note that this 3-month extension is only available for your first RMD.

 - You can combine RMDs from several accounts and withdraw the total from only one — but the accounts that can be combined are subject to a host of other restrictions that are easily misinterpreted.
 For an example of this, see our blog entry on this topic.